jacktripperz/piggybanker/README.md

 One cycle includes 3 inputs:
 - Id (1-indexed, meaning that the first cycle should always start with 1)
 - Type (either use `compound` or `sell`)
-- MinimumBnb (you might be able to reinvest because 24h has past but you only want to reinvest, when you have a minimum BNB of this value)
+- MinimumBnb (you might be able to compound because 24h has past but you only want to compound, when you have a minimum Piglets of this value)

 Each cycle is defined by one item.
 Set as many items you want - just make sure to increment the Id of each item.
 When the cycle ends, it starts again from the top.
 The following is an example of a cycle: